yodkwtf/node-express-course/10-e-commerce-api/readme.md

 **Q. Why are we using `if (!this.isModified('password'))` in User model's save function?**

 **A.** Because otherwise we end up hashing the passwords everytime a user updates his name/email and we only wanna hash password if it's modified otherwise they wont be able to login after modifying their name/email.

+**Q. Why do we need `checkPermissions` utils function?**

+**A.** Otherwise any user who's logged in will be able to access the getSingleUser route if he has the ID of any other user and hence accessing their data.